ClericPy/ichrome/README.md

 > Interactive Debugging (REPL Mode)

-There are two ways to enter the repl mode
+There are two ways to enter the `REPL` mode

 1. `python3 -m ichrome -t`
 2. or run `await tab.repl()` in your code